-For the best part of a decade the beginning of January has seen a library of content posting that the next 12 months will be the ‘year of influencer marketing.’
+Brand partnerships with influencers have become a popular marketing strategy for companies.
+For the best part of the decade, the beginning of January always marks the next 12 months as the ‘year of influencer marketing.’
 Let’s face facts: for the foreseeable future, every year is the year of influencer marketing.

-Finding an influencer for your brand to partner with can pour Miracle-Gro over your balance sheet, but in order for this to happen you need select the right influencer and then use their influence wisely.
+Finding an influencer for your brand to partner with can pour Miracle-Gro over your balance sheet.
+But for this to happen, you need to select the right influencer and then use their influence wisely.

 💡 Read Creating a Marketing Strategy that Works: Benefits, Steps, Tools

-Below I’ve looked at 4 examples of innovative brand/influencer partnerships.
-Read on and see how you can make the most of the relationships your brand makes with your influencer(s).
+Below we’ve looked at four examples of brand partnerships with influencers.
+Read on and see how you can make the most of your brand’s relationships with your influencer(s).

 1. Nikon and Warner Music Group collaborate to success